menison/AttentionBased_ASD-Screening/README.md

 # Attention-based ASD Screening
-This code implements the image-viewing based ASD screening model.
+This code implements the attention-based ASD screening software.
-It is used to reproduce the results on handcrafted data sampled from Tobii 4C/EyeX consumer-level eye-tracking devices.
+It is used to predict results on handcrafted data sampled from Tobii 4C/EyeX consumer-level eye-tracking devices.
-The underlying model was trained and validated on Saliency4ASD(https://saliency4asd.ls2n.fr/datasets/) dataset.
+The underlying model was trained and validated on Saliency4ASD(https://saliency4asd.ls2n.fr/datasets/) dataset.[1]

-### Reference
-If you use our code or data, please cite our paper:

 ### Requirements
 1. Pytorch: We use Pytorch 1.2.0 in our experiments.